mepp/autochimp/readme.txt

 * Basic UI for keeping a mailing list in sync with your site's users.

 == Upgrade Notice ==

+= 1.01 =

+Recommended for all users, especially those who also use the MailChimp widget plugin.

 = 1.0 =